Closed-loop field development with multipoint geostatistics and statistical performance assessment: Introduction

 In \citet{shirangi:15b}, reservoir properties were represented in terms of two-point spatial statistics.
-In this work, the CLFD framework is extended to complex channelized models, described by a training image.
-A training image contains a range of valuable information such as orientation, proportions, affinity, trend that need to be reproduced \citep{tahmasebi:14,mariethoz:14,mustapha:11}.
+The first contribution of this work is to present and apply a CLFD implementation for complex channelized models, described by a training image.
+A training image contains a range of valuable information such as orientation, proportions, affinity, trend that need to be reproduced \citep{tahmasebi:14,mariethoz:14}.
 This extension involves particular treatments for integration of spatial and temporal data in the model calibration step.
-This work also presents the results of a significant computational experiment, involving millions of reservoir simulation runs, to statistically assess the performance of this new CLFD approach and other treatments in terms of improvement in true NPV.
+This new implementation is to improve CLFD model calibration step by utilizing a multipoint geostistical algorithm within the closed-loop optimization workflow.
+The second contribution of this work is to present and apply the TruMAP (true-model based assessment of performance) procedure.
+The goal here is to statistically characterize the performance of a closed-loop optimization algorithm in terms of improvement in true NPV.

 This paper proceeds as follow.
-In the next section, the CLFD framework and treatments for the model calibration and the optimization steps are described.
-In the section after that, computational results are presented for a two-dimensional binary channelized reservoir case.
-Results of statistical assessment of CLFD performance is also presented in this section.
+In the next section, the CLFD framework and treatments for the model calibration and the optimization step are described.
+In the section after that, computational results for CLFD application are presented for a two-dimensional binary channelized reservoir case.
+Results of statistical assessment of CLFD performance is then presented in this section.
 Finally, conclusions and suggestions for future work are provided.